-In February and March, OCDE collaborated with the OC Health Care Agency and local school districts to establish on-site vaccination clinics for school employees at multiple campuses.
+In February and March of 2021, OCDE collaborated with the OC Health Care Agency and local school districts to establish on-site vaccination clinics for school employees at multiple campuses.
 More than 20,000 doses were voluntarily administered to educators and support staff as part of a broader effort to reopen school campuses for in-person learning.

 With schools now fully open across the county, the department said it will defer to local health officials and medical providers to host COVID-19 vaccination clinics for children and families.
 School districts, which operate independently under their elected school boards and superintendents, are advised to work directly with the Orange County Health Care Agency if they wish to host their own clinics.